 Did you know that only 1 in 10 Americans eat enough vegetables and fruits?
 Indeed, according to the U.S. Centers for Disease Control and Prevention, just 9 percent of Americans eat 2 to 3 cups of vegetables every day as recommended.
 It’s no coincidence that our obesity rate in the United States is staggering – nearly 40% of adults and 19% of youth are obese.
 The lack of vegetable consumption and the rise of obesity contribute to serious medical conditions, including heart disease, stroke, type 2 diabetes, and certain types of cancer.
 By changing our food choices, we can PREVENT a number of diseases and live healthier and longer lives.
 So why not improve your health through one simple act – eating healthy salads!
 You can do this!

-The Salad Challenge includes 30 days of salad recipes.
-You’ll receive a shopping list every 5 days.
+The Salad Challenge includes 30 days of salad recipes and 5-day shopping lists.
 Plus, I’ll give you a little motivational boost every day.
 The Challenge incorporates the philosophy of mindful eating:

 One of my personal hang-ups about salads is that all too often, my fruits and vegetables “go bad” before I can make the next salad.
 I hate throwing away food!
-So for this Challenge, I’ve limited the number of ingredients and use six or fewer items to make each salad.
+So for this Challenge, I’ve limited the number of ingredients to six or fewer items.

 Yes, you do!
 If you work full-time, prepare your salad the night before work.
 Then just “grab and go” in the morning.
 Get some mason jars or salad containers and make your salad – here are some tips on mason jar salads.
 Now some days may be way too hectic to be bothered with salad preparation.
 Well, that’s okay.
 You can find a fresh salad at almost any grocery store or restaurant.
 The key is to keep the salad fresh and healthy – some salads at chain restaurants have more calories than cheeseburgers!
 Watch out for things like croutons, fried chicken, and sugary salad dressings.